-Council has some resources to help, such as a brochure template and promotionals images you can adapt for your P&C, but it is being consistent with the little things that really helps make your association approachable and relevant enough that people will give it a try.
+Council's resources can help, with a brochure template and promotional images that you can adapt for your P&C, but it is consistency with the little things that creates an approachable and relevant association.
+The following tactics will help encourage your community to give it a try.

-Choose the communication methods that best suit you and your school and stick to it so parents know where to expect P&C information.
-Don’t say more than you have to, and be accurate, so that parents come to value your information.
+Choose the communication methods that best suit you and your community and stick to it so parents know where to expect P&C information.
+Think carefully about what you are trying to say to whom and what you want them to do!
+Be clear and accurate so that parents come to value your information.
 (More about communication in this Information Sheet and this article)

 Keeping the tone consistent, friendly and welcoming is really important.
 Sound like a group of humans, not a bureaucracy or set of processes.
 This includes your meetings.
-Even when you have to cancel an event due to lack of volunteers (and you should do that, rather than burn out the volunteers you do have), it’s possible to explain calmly why and cancel with a smile.
-We do know it is not easy!
+Even when cancelling an event due to lack of volunteers is unavoidable (and you should do that, rather than burn out the volunteers you do have), it’s possible to explain calmly why and cancel with a smile.

 Clear, shared, goals